ChristianPeters/crispy-grid/README.md

 ## Installation

-In your Gemfile add
+1. In your Gemfile add:

     gem 'crispy-grid'

-In your project configuration file (config.rb) add
+2. In your project configuration file (e.g. initializers/compass.rb)
+   add:

     require 'crispy-grid'

-Then, in your project dir
+3. Customize and import the grid in your application stylesheet:

+    // Grid Configuration
+    $grid-column-width: 30px
+    $grid-gutter-width: 10px
+    $grid-columns: 25

-    compass install crispy-grid
+    @import crispy-grid

 ## License